hovhannisyan91/pythonmicroservicedesign/README.md

 ### How to use

+1. Create `docs` folder
+2. Create respective `.md ` files with proper links
-- `mkdocs new .` to create mkdocs.yaml and folder docs that has `index.md` and folder `imgs`.
+3. `mkdocs new .` to create mkdocs.yaml and folder docs that has `index.md` and folder
-- To show your documentation type `mkdocs serve` and click on the browser connection to open it in your browser.
+4. To show your documentation type `mkdocs serve` and click on the browser connection to open it in your browser.